GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Introduction

 In future work, we will apply \GalaxyFlow{} to full hydrodynamical simulations, in order to produce complete and realistic \Gaia{} mock catalogs.
 A full realistic synthetic catalog must also sample stars over a range of masses and metallicities (as well as realistic dust extinction).
 As we will discuss in our conclusions, these do not present insurmountable problems, but we defer a full algorithm including these effects to future studies.

-In addition to showing that the \GalaxyFlow{}-upsampled stellar distributions are smoother by eye, we develop a novel neural network-based \emph{multi-model classifier test} to determine quantitatively which upsampling method generates a set of synthetic stars closer to the phase-space density of the original star particles.
-The classifier is trained to distinguish samples from multiple upsamplers, and its output can be utilized for assigning likelihoods to each upsampler given reference dataset, which is not used for training upsamplers.
-With this multi-model classifier test, we will quantitatively see that \GalaxyFlow{} and \enbid{} are nearly perfectly separable, and the reference data is much closer to \GalaxyFlow{} than to \enbid{}.

 The outline of our paper is as follows.
 In \sec{sec:current_status}, we describe the mock \Gaia{} catalogs and simulations we use in this paper and compare the mock catalogs to the \Gaia{} Data Release 3 (DR3) catalog.
 In \sec{sec:nfs}, we introduce \GalaxyFlow{} and summarize the details of normalizing flows for the upsampling.
-In \sec{sec:enbid}, the simplified \enbid{} algorithm used in this paper is explained.
-In \sec{results}, we introduce our multi-model classifier test for comparing the performance of upsamplers, and we qualitatively and quantitatively compare the upsampled datasets from \GalaxyFlow{} and the \enbid{} algorithm for the Auriga~6 simulation.
+In \sec{sec:enbid}, the optimized \enbid{} algorithm with additional bandwidth fine-tuning used in this paper is explained.
+In \sec{results}, we introduce our multi-model classifier test for comparing the performance of upsamplers, and we qualitatively and quantitatively compare the upsampled datasets from \GalaxyFlow{} and the \enbid{} algorithm for the Auriga~6 simulation. \sec{app:computational_speed} shows the computational speed of the upsampling algorithms considered in this paper.
 We conclude in \sec{conclusion} by discussing the limitations of our current upsampling and outlining future steps toward a full upsampling algorithm.
 Additionally, in \App{app:maf}, we compare our upsampling results using a CNF with that of a MAF.
-In \App{app:justification}, we justify our simplified \enbid{}-based upsampler by comparing the upsampled dataset to the Aurigaia catalog.
+In \App{app:justification}, we revisit the small-bandwidth \enbid{} in order to discuss the potential limitations of the multi-model classifier test using MLP-based classifiers.
 In \App{app:h277}, we demonstrate the generality of our method by applying it to a second hydrodynamical simulation, the h277 galaxy.